Fuzzy Overlay (Spatial Analyst)

 FuzzyOverlay example 2 (stand-alone script)

-This example combines the input membership rasters with a Gamma overlay type.
+This example combines the input membership rasters with the Gamma overlay type.

 # Name: FuzzyOverlay_Ex_02.py